-157. This contrasts with typical MTAs which usually impose the condition that materials or technology be used only for certain purposes, often not allowing the development of commercial products without further negotiation.
+156. This contrasts with typical MTAs which usually impose the condition that materials or technology be used only for certain purposes, often not allowing the development of commercial products without further negotiation.
 BiOS-compatible MTAs also do not involve fees or royalties for the use of material or methods, which they consider to work against innovation.
 Instead, the user must agree to conditions that encourage cooperation and the development of technology - they cannot appropriate the fundamental "kernel" of the technology and improvements exclusively for themselves, and while the base technology remains the property of the entity that developed it, improvements must be shared as part of the protected commons.
-"To maintain legal access to the technology and any improvements in the development of different products" (BiOS, 2017).
+"To maintain legal access to the technology, you must agree not to prevent others who have agreed to the same terms from using the technology and any improvements in the development of different products" (BiOS, 2017).

-158. Another example of an open source agreement is the Open Source Drug Discovery (OSDD) platform in India, which "addresses the potential problem of third parties acquiring proprietary rights based on the information available on its Portal, either pre-existing or generated by the OSDD community, or during the drug discovery process or otherwise, without contributing the improvements made thereon by them back to OSDD" (Bhadwarj et al, 2011;2011).
+157. Another example of an open source agreement is the Open Source Drug Discovery (OSDD) platform in India, which "addresses the potential problem of third parties acquiring proprietary rights based on the information available on its Portal, either pre-existing or generated by the OSDD community, or during the drug discovery process or otherwise, without contributing the improvements made thereon by them back to OSDD" (Bhadwarj et al, 2011;2011).

-159. The BioBricks Foundation and OpenPlant Synthetic Biology Research Centre have led the development of the Open MTA, which incorporates many of the protections of traditional MTAs, such as protection from liability and no warranties, but also includes provisions that reflect the values of "open communities" including access, attribution, reuse, redistribution and non-discrimination.
+158. The BioBricks Foundation23 and OpenPlant Synthetic Biology Research Centre have led the development of the Open MTA, which incorporates many of the protections of traditional MTAs, such as protection from liability and no warranties, but also includes provisions that reflect the values of "open communities" including access, attribution, reuse, redistribution and non-discrimination.
 They describe these provisions as follows (www.biobricks.org/openmta/):